You should come see our kitchen. Actually, maybe you shouldn’t because we’d probably kidnap you to hover over the sink and wash a ton of dishes.

 Rather than heading out, we satisfied our craving for something glazed with salmon from some left over ingredients.
 And we were hankering for something healthy, something with fish, with lots of flavor and something green.

-Post holiday season will do that to you, make you want to eat something fresh and healthy to kick start the positive vibes for the new year.
 This salmon glazed with a delicious Japanese style marinade really hit the spot.
 And it was so simple to make.

 The tender flakes of the salmon, delicately glazed with this Japanese inspired glaze, all on top of a bed of shredded cabbage was the perfect fuel to our long days of cooking and shooting.